isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 In the new model, Administrators will have permissions to the "Octopus Server" object.
 They will have permissions to create Spaces.
 When creating a Space, they will be able to select the Owner group, which may be a group that they are not a member of; at that point they will not have any edit permissions to the Space.

-## 8. Testing

-The current permission system is slow to test changes.
-The feedback cycle on a permission change is long as it uses the E2E Api test mechanism, to spin up a complete instance.
-This also relies on the developer to think of enough suitable permutations to test against, with simplified permissions and an ability to leverage the output.

-We would benefit from a larger more real world set of of environments/teams/user combinations with some assistance from existing customers to create, and be able to run a larger set of permission test code against these so as this new system evolves we don't regress, a good balance between granular unit test size checking and larger integration checking to mirror what happens when it all comes together to render a complex dashboard for a variety of users.

 # Implementation thoughts